fit4tots/fit4tots.github.io/_posts/2015-04-01-Free-and-fun-holiday-activities.md

 author: Lesley
 image: childhood_memories_-_Spring_mtp7l0
 ---
+The Easter holidays are a great time to get out with your kids and explore your local area.
+It doesn't always have to cost a fortune, especially if you remember to pack a nice healthy picnic and snacks.
+Here are some of our recommendations for fun places to visit and where there are no steep entry fees.

 **Clevedon sea front** - a great place to scoot or cycle, collect pebbles and build pebble towers, catch crabs and throw stones into rock pools and explore the Salthouse Fields playground.
 Take a healthy, balanced picnic and get the kids to choose their treat - whether it’s an ice-cream, a bounce on the bouncy castle or a ride on the train.